List of Bleach characters: A: Yhwach

 Shortly thereafter, Yhwach launches another attack on the Soul Society, replacing the Seireitei with Silbern.
 He oversees the battle and renders judgement on his subordinates who lost their battles, namely Cang Du and BG9.
 It is revealed that Yhwach spread pieces of his soul all over the Seireitei so that each death that occurs on the battlefield would prolong his life.
 After Ichigo returns to the Soul Society, Yhwach uses the opportunity to invade the Royal Realm where the Soul King resides.
 Accompanied by Uryū and Haschwalth, Yhwach is revealed to be accompanied by his strongest Sternritters as well when he summons them to engage Squad 0 and then revives them at the cost of his less powerful followers with Auswählen.
-From there, forced to reveal his true power, Yhwach defeats Ichibē Hyōsube before finding the Soul King.
+From there, forced to reveal his true power, Yhwach defeats Ichibe'e Hyōsube before finding the Soul King.
 Though he mortally wounded the Soul King, Yhwach uses his influence over Ichigo's Quincy powers to have him kill the Soul King.
 But when Mimihagi intervened through Ukitake's sacrifice, Uryū holding off Ichigo, Yhwach decides to absorb Mimihagi while ordering his forces to kill anyone who intends to stop him from fully absorbing the Soul King.
-Yhwach eventually absorbed the entirety of the Soul King and Mimihagi's power before transforming the Soul King realm into the Wahrwelt, eventually revealing his intentions to be the only living thing in existence as he proceeds to carry out the task with Ichigo pursuing him.
-But after Aizen's attempt on his life, Yhwach ends up being killed by Ichigo after Uryū weakens the Quincy so a death blow can be made.
+Yhwach eventually absorbed the entirety of the Soul King and Mimihagi's power before transforming the Soul King realm into the Wahr Welt, eventually revealing his intentions to be the only living thing in existence as he proceeds to carry out the task with Ichigo pursuing him.
+But after Aizen's attempt on his life, Yhwach finally ends up being killed by Ichigo after Uryū weakens the Quincy so a death blow can be made.
 Dying after telling Ichigo he condemned the world to continue the cycle of life and death, Yhwach's corpse becomes the new linchpin to reality while his spiritual pressure would briefly manifest ten years later before being extinguished.
-It is based on Adolf Hitler.